-Great Lakes Christian College maintains a Cafeteria for College family and friends.
-Meal plans may be purchased through the Business Office.
+Great Lakes Christian College maintains a Cafeteria and meal plans may be purchased through the Business Office.

 HEALTH SERVICES

 Each student is responsible for providing the student's own health and accident insurance.
 Health services are available at area hospitals and clinics.